collamaf/SimDaVinci/README_DaVinci.md

 - Add new source (11) for F18 container, to be used only around GaSet3.
 Seems to work and be retrocompatible with everything, but is a little too much accrocchiated.
 Probably time to perform a deep bottom-up reorganization of the whole simulation
 - Restore MT capability and add automatic merging of root files

+2021.01.19 by collamaf
+- Go back to manual merging of root files in MT since the G4 way does not work on vectors

 ## TO DO's

 - F18/Cu67 su supporto GaSet per fare misure al gemelli